 18. The landlord's claim for vacant possession succeeds.
-The landlord is further awarded costs associated with the enforcement of the Possession Order by the High Sheriff of NL.
+The landlord is further awarded costs associated with the certification of the order and the enforcement of the Possession Order by the High Sheriff of NL.

 Issue 2: Hearing Expenses

 Landlord Position